Oct 16

 Free After-Hours Update:

-If you found this post useful, join the thousands who follow me on Twitter so you don’t miss future updates:
+If you found this post useful, Follow Me on Twitter so you don’t miss future updates:

 Jani

-What’s a good trade worth to you?
+What’s a good trade worth?

 How about avoiding a loss?